djbhindi/StableMarriage/README.md

 Runs the propose-and-reject stable marriage algorithm.
 Simply put both files (stableMarriage.py and marriageHandler.py) in the same folder, and run marriageHandler.

-In mac, you will have to do $ python3 marrigeHandler.py.
+On mac osx, you will have to enter: "$ python3 marrigeHandler.py" in terminal to run.
 Follow the instructions/examples to get a solution.

 Support for women propose coming soon I guess, if anyone wants it.